Atomic bombings of Hiroshima and Nagasaki: Bombing of Hiroshima

 Hiroshima was the primary target of the first atomic bombing mission on 6 August, with Kokura and Nagasaki as alternative targets.
-The 393d Bombardment Squadron B-29 Enola Gay, named after Tibbets's mother and piloted by Tibbets, took off from North Field, Tinian, about six hours' flight time from Japan.
+The 393rd Bombardment Squadron B-29 Enola Gay, named after Tibbets's mother and piloted by Tibbets, took off from North Field, Tinian, about six hours' flight time from Japan, at 02:45 local time.
 Enola Gay was accompanied by two other B-29s: The Great Artiste, commanded by Major Charles Sweeney, which carried instrumentation, and a then-nameless aircraft later called Necessary Evil, commanded by Captain George Marquardt.
 Necessary Evil was the photography aircraft.

 After leaving Tinian, the aircraft made their way separately to Iwo Jima to rendezvous with Sweeney and Marquardt at 05:55 at 9200 ft, and set course for Japan.
-The aircraft arrived over the target in clear visibility at 31060 ft.
+The aircraft arrived over Hiroshima in clear visibility at 31060 ft.
 Parsons, who was in command of the mission, armed the bomb in flight to minimize the risks during takeoff.
 He had witnessed four B-29s crash and burn at takeoff, and feared that a nuclear explosion would occur if a B-29 crashed with an armed Little Boy on board.
 His assistant, Second Lieutenant Morris R. Jeppson, removed the safety devices 30 minutes before reaching the target area.

 During the night of 5–6 August, Japanese early warning radar detected the approach of numerous American aircraft headed for the southern part of Japan.
 Radar detected 65 bombers headed for Saga, 102 bound for Maebashi, 261 en route to Nishinomiya, 111 headed for Ube and 66 bound for Imabari.
 An alert was given and radio broadcasting stopped in many cities, among them Hiroshima.
 The all-clear was sounded in Hiroshima at 00:05.
 About an hour before the bombing, the air raid alert was sounded again, as Straight Flush flew over the city.
-It broadcast a short message which was picked up by Enola Gay.
+It broadcast a short message, which was picked up by Enola Gay.
 It read: "Cloud cover less than 3/10th at all altitudes.
 Advice: bomb primary."
 The all-clear was sounded over Hiroshima again at 07:09.